kevinshao7/RobotArm/README.md

  - Hiwonder Xarm 1s robotic arm
  - USB to TTL serial adapter
 # Installation Instructions
 1. Follow the hardware and software setup instructions for the stereo camera [here](https://www.arducam.com/docs/cameras-for-raspberry-pi/synchronized-stereo-camera-hat/opencv-and-depth-map-on-arducam-stereo-camera-hat-tutorial/).
 The website will walk you through calibration steps.
 Set up the environment on the Raspberry Pi.
 Follow the instructions with respect to python package prerequisites.
-Skip the 5_dm_tune.py stage, and use the camera_params.txt file provided in this repo.
+At the 5_dm_tune.py stage, calibrate the stereo module to be as stable and noiseless as possible.
 2. Enter the folder /home/pi/MIPI_Camera/RPI/stereo_depth_demo.
 3. Download the contents of this repo into the specified folder above, specifically:
  - dropball.py